 Korean Corn Dog vs American Corn Dog

 When it comes to topping, Korean Corn Dogs are next level.
-Whilst the American version is only coated in the batter, the Korean ones can have different toppings.
-After covering the hot dog in batter, Korean Corn Dogs are dipped in either panko breadcrumbs, potato cubes, crushed ramen, cornflakes, or dried seaweed.
+They can be dipped in either panko breadcrumbs, potato cubes, crushed ramen, cornflakes, or dried seaweed.

 Ingredient round-up

-- Hot dogs – I like to use traditional hot dogs, made from beef or pork.
-You can use any type of hot dog: pork, beef, chicken, fish, or vegan.
-Sausages can be used too, but I recommend cooking them before.
+- Hot dogs – I like to use classic hot dog, made from beef or pork.
+You can use any type of hot dog: pork, beef, chicken or Korean fish sausage.

-- Cheese – this recipe uses mozzarella cheese, but you can also use cheddar.
+- Cheese – this recipe uses mozzarella cheese, but you can also use cheddar or cheese sticks.

 For the yeasted batter you will need the following ingredients:

-- Brown sugar – adds sweetness to the batter.
-Can be replaced with plain granulated sugar.
+- Brown sugar – can be replaced with plain granulated sugar.

-- Instant dry yeast – the rising agent in the batter.
-Can be replaced with fresh yeast, just multiply the quantity by 3.
+- Instant dry yeast – can be replaced with fresh yeast, just multiply the quantity by 3.

-- Flour – all-purpose flour is used in this recipe.
-I do not recommend using self-rising flour, as we will be adding yeast as the rising agent.
+- Flour – all-purpose flour is needed.
+I do not recommend using self-rising flour.

 The toppings can be customised to your preference, but for this recipe we will be covering the following: